Arizona

 - Online renewal available

-We’re still verifying Arizona Board of Medicine’s MD/DO- specific renewal details.
-The most accurate source is the board itself — search for Arizona Board of Medicine.
+We’re still verifying Arizona Medical Board’s MD/DO- specific renewal details.
+The most accurate source is the board itself — visit Arizona Medical Board.

 Track this credential automatically with Larch’s License tracking.